 In order to support the changes that the businesses will be undergoing, toolkits and hard copy information packs will be provided, as well as information sessions and one-on-one advice will be available to all Hobart food businesses.

 Hobart is not the only city making strides to reduce plastic, and banning single-use plastic products.
-According to SBS, the European Union (EU) are planning to ban single-use plastic items as well.
-Although it is a proposal, and not official, the EU are expected to implement this proposal within two years.
+According to SBS, the European Union (EU) is planning to ban single-use plastic items as well.
+Although it is a proposal, and not official, the EU is expected to implement this proposal within two years.
 Plastic pollution is set to double by 2030, according to The ABC.

 As well as the EU, in August, the New Zealand government announced they were banning single-use shopping bags over the coming year.
 New Zealand has approximately 750-million plastic bags used each year.
-Australia, too, has taken steps to reducing single use shopping bags- with major supermarkets (such as Coles and Woolworths) working to “ban the bag”- ultimately to drastically reduce plastic usage, and encourage sustainable and environmentally-friendly approaches
+Australia, too, has taken steps to reduce single-use shopping bags- with major supermarkets (such as Coles and Woolworths) working to “ban the bag”- ultimately to drastically reduce plastic usage, and encourage sustainable and environmentally-friendly approaches

 Your details will not be sold or rented to a third party.
 Donesafe prides itself on data security and ethical use of your contact information.

 Easy to navigate, find it easy to identify hazards and incidents as well as complete checklists for safety purposes within our store.
 Multiple employees in my store can use Donesafe and it’s an easy way to communicate safety issues within the store.
 Checklists are done on time and once completed, they are unable to be tampered with giving an authentic date to when it was completed.